-A study found the moments in life that bore us the most.
+A study found the things in life that bore us the most.
 I came up with my own list.

 I recently came across a British study that found the 50 most boring things in life.
 And fortunately, it’s not too British — there’s no entry like “Waiting in a long St. Swilling’s Day line at Harrods while BBC 2 plays Mel C.’s solo album” — so I felt comfortable applying it to our purposes here.